Champagne Charles Collin

 Cuvée Charles Blanc de Blancs 2012

 Millésime Blanc de Blancs from an exceptional year.
-White fruit character — pear, apple — paired with the freshness of the 2012 vintage.
-The cuvée is testament to the fact that the Coopérative also produces varietal Chardonnay in great years.
-Available in 75cl and 150cl formats.
+White fruit character, pear, apple, paired with the freshness of the 2012 vintage.
+The Cuvée is testimony that the Coopérative also produces pure Chardonnay in great years.
+Available in 75-cl and 150-cl formats.

 Cuvée La Belle Gabrielle

 First pressing, Chardonnay-focused, with 10 to 15 percent reserve wines from oak barrels and foudres.
 The wood brings nuts, dried fruits, gingerbread; fresh apricot and raisin provide fruit.
-The cuvée won gold at Gault & Millau in 2025 — an indication that the balance between freshness and complexity works.
+The Cuvée won gold at Gault & Millau in 2025, an indication that the balance between freshness and complexity succeeds.

 66% Chardonnay, 34% Pinot Noir · premières presses · 10-15% reserve wine from wood